urbanpeppermint/DECOR3D/README.md

 **Décor3D** orchestrates **Remote Service Gateway (RSG)** and Spectacles platform APIs — **Gemini**, **Imagen**, **OpenAI TTS**, **Lens ASR**, **Snap3D**, **SIK**, **World Query**, **Spatial Image**, and the **Camera Module** — into one home-design flow: **scan → understand → redesign → place**.

-Where mobile decor apps stop at inspiration images, Décor3D lets you try ideas **in the room you are standing in**: optional repurpose, a layout-aware makeover, decor suggestions with where-to-buy hints, in-scene 3D objects you pinch into place — on the right surface, without fighting the glasses — and a **voice assistant** you can ask anything mid-session.
+Where mobile decor apps stop at inspiration images, Décor3D lets you try ideas **in the room you are standing in**: scan and understand the real layout, get a spatial makeover on glasses, generate decor in 3D, place it on the surface that actually fits — and, when two people are in the same room, **share one AI-generated model** instead of paying for it twice.

-**Naming:** The public name is **Décor3D**.
-The code folder and scene objects keep the `DecorAI/` and `DecorAI_*` names so Lens Studio wiring stays stable.

 **Prior Spectacles work:** [decor-assistant-spectacles](https://github.com/urbanpeppermint/decor-assistant-spectacles) (first iteration) → [Enhanced_AI_Decor_Assistant](https://github.com/urbanpeppermint/Enhanced_AI_Decor_Assistant) → **Décor3D** (this repo).